seandroid-analytics/selint/instructions.md

 This variable is a list: it contains paths relative to `BASE_DIR_GLOBAL` defined in the global SELint configuration file.

 **MAXIMUM_SCORE**: The maximum score a rule can have.
 This value is used to normalize scores between 0 and 1.
 Following from the formula for computing the score in both the `risk` and `trust` scoring systems, this value must be double the highest partial score assigned to a domain/type.
 The default configuration uses a `MAXIMUM_SCORE` value of 60, and a highest partial score of 30; these values can be changed if necessary.

 **TYPES**: The classification of types.
 This variable is a dictionary {string: list}: it classifies types into "*bins*" identified by a semantic label.
 Bins group types with similar roles in the policy, to simplify the scoring.
 Bins are assigned both a `risk` and a `trust` score: these are filed in the `SCORE_RISK` and `SCORE_TRUST` dictionaries under the bin's label.

-The default configuration defines 5 bins for classifying types.
+The default configuration defines 5 bins for classifying types: `security_sensitive`, `user_app`, `core_domains`, `default_types` and `sensitive`.
+The `security_sensitive` bin contains types directly related to system security functionality (e.g. `tee`, `keystore`, ...).
+Since misuse of these types could result in severe consequences, this bin is assigned the highest `risk` score; since these are very important system types, this bin is assigned the highest `trust` score.
+The `user_app` bin contains types assigned to user-installed apps (e.g. `untrusted_app`).
+Since user applications can come from a variety of sources and can access most user data, this bin is assigned the highest `risk` score; since these applications are completely untrusted by the system, this bin is assigned the lowest `trust` score.
+The `core_domains` bin contains core system domains (e.g. `adbd`, `installd`, `kernel`, ...).
+Since these are important but not directly security-critical domains, this bin is assigned a medium `risk` score and a medium-low `trust` score.
+The `default_types` bin contains default types, used to label objects which are not assigned any specific label in the policy.
+Default types should almost never be used outside of the AOSP policy, therefore this bin is assigned the highest `risk` score; since these types are assigned automatically, they are assigned a low `trust` score.
+The `sensitive` bin contains sensitive types which do not qualify as directly security-critical, but are still somewhat more important than core system domains.
+This bin is assigned a medium-high `risk` score and a medium-low `trust` score.

 You may add extra ones to suit your needs: simply add an entry to the `TYPES`, `SCORE_RISK` and `SCORE_TRUST` dictionaries.
 E.g.:
 ```
 # User-defined bin 1
 SCORE_TRUST["user_bin_1"] = 10